skramm/homog2d/manual.md

 ### Intersection of a line with a circle

-For a line `li`, you can compute the intersection points wit a circle having a radius `rad` and located at `pt` with the following code:
+For a line `li`, you can compute the intersection points with a circle having a radius `rad` and located at `pt` with the following code:
 ```C++
 auto ri = li.intersectsCircle( pt, rad );
 if( ri() )   // means the line intersects the circle